Negotiating Business Sales

 Conclude Negotiations When Purchase Contract Signed

-- Negotiations over the terms of a business deal may commence at any time an offer is made by the buyer.
+- Negotiations over the terms of a business deal may commence any time after an offer is made by the buyer.

 - The offer typically comes in the form of a Letter of Intent or any formal document that spells out the buyer’s full and formal offer.